martinstreicher/apple/README.md

 * Enable and use Turbo, Hotwire, and Stimulus to provide single-page application behaavior and real-time forecase updates.

-* Implement more integration tests.
+* Implement more integration tests and include the _climate_control_ gem to test environment variables.

-* Add Tailwind or its ilk and style pages.
+* Add the _Tailwind_ CSS framework or its ilk and style pages.